ovn-org/ovn-kubernetes/docs/egress-ip.md

 ## Introduction

-The EgressIP feature enables a cluster administrator to assign an egress IP address for traffic leaving the cluster from a namespace or from specific pods in a namespace.
+The Egress IP feature enables a cluster administrator to ensure that the traffic from one or more pods in one or more namespaces has a consistent source IP address for services outside the cluster network.
+East-West traffic (including pod -> node IP) is excluded from Egress IP.

 For more info, consider looking at the following links:
 - [Egress IP CRD](https://github.com/ovn-org/ovn-kubernetes/blob/82f167a3920c8c3cd0687ceb3e7a5ba64372be69/go-controller/pkg/crd/egressip/v1/types.go#L47)